indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   scripts.
 There should be no change in behavior.
 Generated Rust projects with a ``.cargo/config`` overriding ``rustflags`` to pass linker arguments can safely delete these lines, as they are no longer necessary.
+* ``SETUPTOOLS_USE_DISTUTILS=stdlib`` is now unconditionally set when invoking Python packaging tools.
+Previously, it was only set when statically linking libpython.
+The new behavior ensures that we consistently use the distutils from the Python stdlib and not the distutils in setuptools.
+The reason for this change was to work around a change in behavior in modern setuptools/distutils resulting in extension module building failing due to new failures resolving the path to ``Python.h``.

 0.22.0
 ------